mx101/NotGalaga/DEVELOPMENT.md

 - 7:45pm - We have a line of separation between the scoreboard and gameplay area now!

 - 8:30pm - Changed font to a Galaga-esque one instead of Arial.
 DrawScoreboard() renamed to DrawSideboard() and partially implemented to show lives.

+- 11:00pm - Made some fixes to game logic, player cannot die/move/shoot when dead, also centered life count in sideboard